 Hives are an itchy skin reaction that often accompanies contact with allergens, irritants, or other stimuli.
-At Houston Skin Associates in Webster, Museum District, Houston, and Pearland, Texas, highly trained medical and cosmetic dermatologists diagnose hives and help you manage them with personalized care.
+At Houston Skin Associates in Museum District, Houston, and Pearland, Texas, highly trained medical and cosmetic dermatologists diagnose hives and help you manage them with personalized care.
 To schedule a treatment consultation, call the office nearest you or book an appointment online today.

 Hives, also called urticaria, are small red bumps that appear on the skin, often in response to a trigger such as an allergen or irritant.
 They show up quickly and can go away rapidly but can cause serious itching and irritation.
 Some hives are mild, while others are severe.

 Some outbreaks of hives last for a long time and are difficult to manage without professional care.
 For chronic hives, the team at Houston Skin Associates assesses your skin and provides individualized treatment.

 Hives tend to be red, pink, or flesh-colored spots that show up in clusters on your skin.
 They can either be round dots or ring-shaped and turn white when you press down on them.
 In many cases, hives have additional swelling or develop across a larger swollen area.

 For many people, hives set in after they touch or otherwise come into contact with an allergen or irritating substance.
 They can also appear in response to exercise, hot or cold temperatures, or pressure on the skin.